Asabeneh/30-Days-Of-React/readMe.md

 ## Introduction

-**Congratulations** on deciding to participate in 30 days of React programming challenge.
+**Congratulations** on deciding to participate in 30 days of React programming challenge!
 In this challenge you will learn everything you need to use to develop a React application.
 In the end of the challenge you will get a 30DaysOfReact programming challenge completion certificate.
 In case you need help or if you would like to help others you may join the [telegram group](https://t.me/thirtydaysofreact).

 **A 30DaysOfReact** challenge is a guide for both beginners and advanced JavaScript and React developers.
 Welcome to 30 Days Of React.
 React is a JavaScript library.
 I enjoy using and teaching React and I hope you will do so too.
 In this step by step 30 Days React challenge, you will learn React which is one of most popular user interface JavaScript libraries.